thetizzo/git-cop/README.md

     good idea to address and resolve the feedback).
   - :bow: (`:bow:`) - Indicates thankfulness of the feedback received.
 This is *non-blocking* and always meant as a response to helpful feedback.
-  - :white_check_mark: (`:white_check_mark:`) - Signifies approval of pull request.
-The author can
+  - :white_check_mark: (`:white_check_mark:`) - Signifies approval of the code review.
+The author
-    rebase onto `master` and delete the feature branch at this point.
+    can rebase onto `master` and delete the feature branch at this point.
-- Use face-to-face communication if a pull request's written discussion gets lengthy/noisy.
+- Use face-to-face communication if a code review's written discussion gets lengthy/noisy.
 - Create new tasks/actions if additional features are discovered during a code review to avoid delaying the finishing of the code review.
-Return to reviewing the pull request afterwards once the tasks have been logged.
+Return to the code review once tasks have been logged.
 - The author, not the reviewer, should rebase the feature branch onto `master` upon approval.
-- Avoid reviewing your own pull request before rebasing onto `master`.
+- Avoid reviewing your own code review before rebasing onto `master`.
 Have another pair of eyes review your code first.
 - Ensure the following criteria is met before rebasing your feature branch to `master`:
   - Ensure all `fixup!` and `squash!` commits are interactively rebased. *Avoid rebasing these onto